-4.1 The Methodology of PLP
+4.1 | The methodology of PLP

 PLP diverges from the methodology of traditional philosophy of logic in two noteworthy respects.
-Firstly, it has a distinct methodological starting point.
-As with its predecessors in the philosophy of science and mathematics, PLP operates a "bottom-up" approach, beginning with case studies of instances of practice within the field.
+First, it has a distinct methodological starting point.
+As with its predecessors in the philosophy of science and the philosophy of mathematics, PLP takes a bottom-up approach, beginning with case studies of instances of practice within the field.
 From these initial case studies, tentative conclusions are drawn and hypotheses proposed, to then be tested against further case studies.
-The aim is to steadily build up a detailed theory of particular elements of the field through a process of testing proposals against an ever-increasing sample of case studies.
+The aim is to steadily build up a detailed theory of particular elements of the field through a process of testing proposals against an ever-increasing number of case studies.

-In comparison, philosophy of logic traditionally has used a "top-down" approach, beginning with certain philosophical presumptions about the subject (Martin 2021).
-These could take the form of assumptions about logic itself, such as its privileged status in virtue of its laws being formal, wholly general and necessarily true, or wider philosophical assumptions, such as established accounts of what constitutes knowledge or rational standards of enquiry.
-From these postulates, philosophers of logic then attempt to infer viable theories about logic's aims, epistemology or methods, with the adequacy of any proposal ultimately tested against the background of these presumptions, and on the basis of the theory's ability to respect them.
-We'll consider a detailed example of this "top-down" approach from the epistemology of logic shortly.
+In comparison, philosophy of logic traditionally has used a top-down approach, beginning with certain philosophical presumptions about the subject (Martin 2021a).
+These could take the form of assumptions about logic itself, such as its privileged status in virtue of its laws being formal, wholly general, and necessarily true, or wider philosophical assumptions, such as established accounts of what constitutes knowledge or rational standards of inquiry.
+From these postulates, philosophers of logic then attempt to infer viable theories about logic's aims, epistemology, or methods, with the adequacy of any proposal ultimately tested against the background of these presumptions, on the basis of the theory's ability to respect them.
+We'll consider a detailed example of this top-down approach from the epistemology of logic shortly.

 Secondly, the approaches differ in the evidential priority they accord logicians' practices and philosophical background assumptions when the two clash.
-PLP treats the practices of experts within the field as the most reliable evidence we have to understand the field's aims, epistemology and methods.
-This means that, in most cases, if these practices conflict with philosophical presumptions, whether about logic itself, or established epistemological or metaphysical theories, then it is the latter which should go in this context.
+PLP treats the practices of experts within the field as the most reliable evidence we have to understand the field's aims, epistemology, and methods.
+This means that, in most cases, if these practices conflict with philosophical presumptions, whether about logic itself or about established epistemological or metaphysical theories, then it is the latter that should go in this context.